 Materials and Methods The materials and methods section should provide sufficient information to allow replication of the results.
 Include a section titled Design at the beginning of materials and methods in which the objectives and design of the study, as well as prespecified components, are described.
 See Design and Statistics Guidelines below for details.
 In addition, include a section titled Statistical Analysis at the end that fully describes the statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the results.
 The values for N, P, and the specific statistical test performed for each experiment should be included in the appropriate figure legend or main text.
+For papers that involve a method that would benefit from the publication of a step-by-step protocol, we encourage authors to consider submitting a detailed protocol to our collaborative partner, Bio-protocol.
 See Design and Statistics Guidelines below for details.

 List of Supplementary Materials List your supplementary items, including a titles for each of the supplementary figures, tables, videos, audio files, or other files.

 References and Notes are numbered in the order in which they are cited, first through the text, then through the figure and table legends and finally through Supplementary Materials.
 List a reference only once.
 Each reference should have a unique number; do not combine references or embed references in notes.
 Do not use op. cit., ibid., or et al. (in place of the complete list of authors' names).
 Journal article references should be complete, including the full list of authors, the full titles, and the inclusive pagination.
 See the Science Immunology Citation Style below for details of citation style.